 How to Probate a Will in NY

-Here are a few practical points to help you understand how to probate a Will in NY.
+Here are a few practical points to help you understand How to Probate a Will in NY.
 Please review our Probate Process guide for greater details on how to probate a Will in NY.
 Please note that there are significant delays in processing times for probating Wills especially as we make our way out of COVID-19.
 Each county has been impacted differently and continues to have different rules and nuanced procedures.

 What Documents Will you Need to Probate a Will in NY?